TUNI: Unifying Pre-training and Fine-tuning with Modality-Aware Mutual Learning and Rectification for RGB-T Semantic Segmentation: Proposed Method

-The overall architecture of TUNI is illustrated in Fig. 2.
-It features a typical encoder–decoder architecture, with an encoder for multi-modal feature extraction and cross-modal feature fusion, and a task-specific decoder.
-The TUNI encoder consists of multiple blocks, each comprising three submodules: RGB-RGB local module, RGB-T global module and RGB-T local module.
-These blocks are organized into four stages $\left\{L_{1}, L_{2}, L_{3}, L_{4}\right\}$, where $L_{\text{n}}$ indicates the number of blocks.
+The overall architecture of TUNI encoder is illustrated in Fig. \ref{fig2}.
+It consists of multiple blocks, each comprising three sub-modules: RGB-RGB local module (R-R LM), RGB-T global module (R-T GM) and R-T LM.
+These blocks are organized into four stages $\left\{L_{1}, L_{2}, L_{3}, L_{4}\right\}$, where $L_{{n}}$ indicates the number of blocks.
 Through downsampling, the feature resolutions at each stage are H/4 × W/4, H/8 × W/8, H/16 × W/16, and H/32 × W/32, where H and W denote the height and width of the original input image.

-The training of TUNI consists of pre-training and fine-tuning phases.
-To obtain aligned thermal data, an image translation model \cite{translation} is utilized to generalize pseudo-thermal images.
-The TUNI encoder is pre-trained using pairs of RGB and pseudo-thermal images, along with a classification head, as shown in Fig. \ref{fig2} (a).
-The fine-tuning is conducted on various segmentation datasets, as shown in Fig. \ref{fig2} (b).
-Since the encoder intrinsically integrates cross-modal feature fusion, no supplementary fusion modules are needed during fine-tuning, with only an MLP decoder \cite{segformer} being employed for segmentation.
-Such a design enhances the model’s compactness.
+Since RGB images carry richer information than thermal images, the channel dimension of thermal features is set to half that of the RGB features.
+Consequently, the thermal branch of the TUNI encoder has only half the parameters of the RGB branch, reducing the overall model complexity.